100 Common Mexican Last Names Or Surnames With Meanings

 Mexico is the country where most Spanish-speaking people live (1).
 As a result, most popular Mexican surnames are either derived from Spanish or have originated in Spain.

 Mexicans inherit two surnames: the first is their father’s last name, whereas the second is their mother’s.
 This trend ensures that surnames exist for at least two generations.
-Moreover, parents of the child have the liberty to choose the father’s or the mother’s last names as their child’s surname.
+Moreover, the parents of the child have the liberty to choose the father’s or the mother’s last name as their child’s surname.
+Understanding the cultural significance of these surnames reflects a rich heritage that traces back to the Spanish colonization of Mexico.
+This historical context shapes not only the names themselves but also the identities of those who carry them.

 This post brings you a list of the most common Mexican last names, their meanings, and origins.